TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Files/Index.rst

 FILES
 ^^^^^

-(Since TYPO3 CMS 6.0) This content object was integrated with the File Abstraction Layer (FAL) and is there to output information about files.
+This content object was integrated with the File Abstraction Layer (FAL) and is there to output information about files.

 .. note::